 Yogurt is working for you.
 You just want to stay ahead of the curve.

 Traditional (European) yogurt is not strained like skyrs or Greek yogurts.
 More water sticks around, so it’s thinner.
 If you’re feeling a bit stuck with Yoplait, but still appreciate its general vibe, you might look into the ways in which your cow’s milk yogurts are created.

 You’ve always wanted the cream to rise to the top.

 Brown Cow is about as traditional as a yogurt can be in this day and age.
 The dairy was established over 40 years ago, with a single brown cow named Lily.

 The yogurt is made without artificial sweeteners and it’s non-GMO.
 Whole milk will carry a load of saturated fat.
 The plain variety manages to keep sugars low at six grams per serving.

 Brown Cow Maple Cream Top Whole Milk Yogurt, price & availability varies from Instacart

 Maple Hill is best known for 100 percent organic grass-fed cattle.
 The organic milk is said to yield more omega-3 fatty acids and fewer omega-6 acids.
 Plain, whole milk yogurt from Maple Hill carries nine grams of sugar and six grams of protein per five ounces of yogurt.
 This is more sugar and less protein than skyrs.

-Maple Hill Organic Plain Yogurt, $1.49 on Instacart
+Maple Hill Organic Plain Yogurt, price & availability varies from Instacart

 Saint Benoit Creamery